Painting a headboard is a great way to update your bedroom. Plus it’s an easy weekend project.

 So I changed course and did more of a water wash.
 I painted on the Fluff and then added a wet line of Hurricane Gray across the top.
 I sprayed a lot of water so the gray dripped down.

-I blended the drips with horizontal brush strokes as they formed.
+I blended the drips as they formed with horizontal brush strokes and a synthetic brush.
 This gave a water color look.
 The blended color is actually quite similar to French Linen.

 To get a buttery smooth feel, I scuff sanded all over with a very fine sand paper.
 I dusted it down, and sealed with 2 coats of Satin Clear Coat.
 I’ve gravitated towards sealing all projects this way, for the added durability and sheen.